Skip to main content

 There are several rules surrounding QCDs, but they can be a helpful tool if:

-The basic criteria to be considered a QCD are that you make the distribution from your retirement account directly to a qualified charity and are over the age of 70-1/2.
-The maximum you can contribute is $100,000 as a QCD each year ($200,000 if married filing jointly).
+To be considered a QCD, you must make the distribution from your retirement account directly to a qualified charity and be over the age of 70-1/2.
+The maximum you can contribute as a QCD for 2026 is $111,000 per person ($222,000 for a couple).
+In general, you must also make your QCD before you take any other distributions for the year.

 The key thing is that the money goes directly to the charity.
 You can’t take the distribution and then donate it to charity.